daizutabi/ivory/docs/tutorial/callback.md

 ## Example Callback: Results

-To work with the `Results` callback, we create data and model set.
+To work with the `Results` callback, we create a set of data and a model.
 For more details about the following code, see [Creating Instance](../instance) section.

 ```python
 import yaml